 Stacey brings to the Museum a strong background in volunteer management and outdoor programming.
-She joined the Museum in 2012 and has filled the role of Paddling Camp Instructor, Volunteer & Events Coordinator, and now as the Programs Manager.
+She joined the Museum in 2012 and has filled the role of Paddling Camp Instructor, Volunteer & Events Coordinator, and now as the Volunteers & Public Programs Manager.

 Stacey has a Bachelor of Physical and Health Education degree from Laurentian University where she specialized in Outdoor Adventure Leadership.
 She also attended York University where she completed a Masters in Environmental Studies with a focus on Adventure Therapy and a diploma in Environmental Sustainability and Education.
 Prior to joining our team, Stacey worked as a river guide and outdoor instructor at a number of organizations including Project Canoe, Nipika Mountain Resort, Boundless Adventures and Camp Kandalore.
-Stacey is an instructor level member of the Ontario Recreational Canoeing and Kayaking Association.
+Stacey is an instructor level member of the Ontario Recreational Canoeing and Kayaking Association and is the Director of Finance for the Association of Managers of Volunteer Services.
 She is a professional member of the Canadian Therapeutic Recreation Association and Therapeutic Recreation Ontario.
 Stacey loves living in Peterborough with her husband and their bouncy Labrador Retriever.

 - Contact Stacey -

 Beth received her Bachelor of Arts and Science (in Biology and History) from the University of Guelph.
 Her life-long interest in history and past experience at a living history site sparked her interest in hands-on activities as a way of getting people interested in the history and stories behind the crafts.
 One of the things Beth loves most about the Canoe Museum is the opportunity to research and learn new skills, which can then be taught to the public in the form of our Adult Artisan Workshops.